• What is Copywriting?

 writing copy for big-name brands

-If you are a writer and want to start offering your copywriting services to big-name brands, here are some important things you have to know before making the big leap:
+If you are a writer and want to start offering your copywriting services to big-name brands, here are some important things you have to know before making the big leap.

-1. You have to do plenty of research
+1. You have to do plenty of research.

 When a well-known company hires you for a writing gig, the first thing you have to do is to read up on their existing guidelines and be familiar with their tone.

 Asking them for their brand and content guidelines will help you avoid a lot of guesswork and misinformation.
-You should ask your client for sample posts which you can use as a rough guide as well.
+You should ask your client for sample posts that you can use as a rough guide as well.

 Of course, you have to do your own research regarding the types of topics and content your client regularly publishes.
 You will have to spend hours online poring over their published materials to get a feel for their brand.